Skip to content

 # Show stats for jobs updated in the last 24 hours

-simmate engine stats-detail --recent 24
+simmate compute stats-detail --recent 24

 Inspecting WorkItems